Umar-2026/ContentManangementSystem/README.md

     H -->|REL-08 constrains| D
 ```

-This diagram shows the relationship between the eight architecture design decisions.
-Each relationship explains how one decision affects another decision in the WordPress architecture.
+The diagram summarizes how the major architecture decisions influence one another and collectively shape the overall WordPress architecture.

----

-# 10. Conclusion
+# 9. Conclusion

 This document explains the architecture of WordPress CMS in a simple and structured way.
 It focuses on the real WordPress core architecture instead of optional third-party integrations.